How Important is Pet Insurance?

 A few weeks ago when our eldest daughter came home for a visit she was shocked when she looked at Tom.
 I guess living with him and seeing him every day we just didn’t notice how thin he was getting, or how scruffy his coat had become.
 We took him to the vets the very next day where they diagnosed bad tooth decay.

-Waiting for dinner.
-Their food is now low protein, low sodium and low salt but hopefully high in taste.
+Waiting for Dinner.
+Their Food is now low Protein, low Sodium and low Salt.

 We were horrified to think that the poor old cat had been suffering toothache for who knows how long.
 We were racked with guilt that we hadn’t noticed anything wrong with him before.
 The vet assured us that animals can go downhill very fast and that it is common for people not to notice anything amiss until it is almost too late, which made us feel a little better.